ZNeslisah/InternshipTUE/README.md

 # InternshipTUE
-This repository contains my internship studies at TU/e.
+This repository includes my internship studies at TU/e.
 To see the project run the code below

 ```
 $ roslaunch neslisah_ros_package improved_teleoperation.launch